 You can see inside pages in our online shop!

 Chitra Soundar is one of our favorite writers.
 Her book, Farmer Falgu, was featured as part of the UK Summer Reading Challenge in 2019!
 We also featured her book in our previous boxes.
 Chitra's latest book, Shubh Diwali, is a must-read for the festival season.
 Nostalgic the way 'Twas the Night Before Christmas is about Christmas, this beautiful book is written in joyous verse and takes us through a Diwali celebration as experienced by an Indian family outside India.
-We love the big details, the small details and how the rhymes fill our hearts with wonder.
-We love all the scenes from family and friends celebrating Diwali and how they share it with people from other cultures in their neighborhood.
+We love the big details, the small details, and how the rhymes fill our hearts with wonder.
+We love all the scenes of family and friends celebrating Diwali and how they share it with people from other cultures in their neighborhood.
 Charlene Chua's stunning, thoughtful, and textured artwork will etch these scenes and words onto your child's memory and give them picture book moments that they will always treasure.

 Leela and her family are visiting India to celebrate Diwali with her grandparents.
 While Leela was thrilled to visit her grandparents, she was also sad about missing her friends in Seattle.
 This was going to be her first time celebrating Diwali in India.
 Will she be able to make new friends in India and learn the story behind Diwali?
 Come, ride along with her as she begins her journey from Seattle to Chennai, immersing herself in India's culture and lifestyle.
 Join her to celebrate Diwali in India!